DmitrySharabin/mavo-firebase-firestore/README.md

 ### App-specific rules

 Suppose your Mavo app has the name `myAwesomeApp`.
 By default, the **Firebase** backend stores its data in files and folders matching the app's name.
-Keep in mind that the app data is stored in the file inside the collection `mavo-apps` (you can't change the name of this collection).
+Keep in mind that the app data is stored in the file inside the `mavo-apps` collection.

 ![Default collection "mavo-apps"](/images/collection_mavo_apps.png)